Dispersion of collective modes in spinful fractional quantum Hall states on the sphere: Model and Formulation

 On the sphere, a quantum Hall state of $N$ particles at filling $\nu$ occurs at flux $2Q{=}\nu^{{-}1}N{-}\mathcal{S}$, where $\mathcal{S}$ is the Wen-Zee shift~\cite{Wen92}.
 The fermionic state in Eq.~\eqref{eq: CF_GS_WF} occurs at $\mathcal{S}{=}2p{+}\mathcal{S}^{\rm IQH}\left(n_{\uparrow},n_{\downarrow}\right)$, while the bosonic state in Eq.~\eqref{eq: CF_GS_WF_bosons} occurs at $\mathcal{S}{=}2p{-}1{+}\mathcal{S}^{\rm IQH}\left(n_{\uparrow},n_{\downarrow}\right)$, where, the shift of the $\left(n_{\uparrow},n_{\downarrow}\right)$ IQH state is

 In this work, we employ the Jain-Kamilla (JK) method~\cite{Jain97, Jain97b, Jain07, Moller05, Davenport12, Balram15a, Gattu24} to project CF wave functions onto the LLL, as it enables us to access fairly large systems that are beyond the reach of exact diagonalization (ED).
 The JK projection requires at least two Jastrow factors to multiply the IQH state~\cite{Jain07}.
-Therefore, in this work, all the CF wave functions for the $n/(n{+}1)$ bosonic states are constructed by dividing the corresponding $n/(2n{+}1)$ LLL-projected fermionic states by a Jastrow factor~\cite{Chang05b, Liu20}.
+Therefore, in this work, all the CF wave functions for the $2/3$ bosonic states are constructed by dividing the corresponding $2/5$ LLL-projected fermionic states by a Jastrow factor~\cite{Chang05b, Liu20}.
+Note that generally, this procedure results in ill-defined wave functions, since in generic spinful fermionic states, the wave function does not vanish when particles of opposite spin coincide, which then leads to a singularity when the fermionic state is divided by a Jastrow factor~\cite{Wu13}.
+However, here we will only consider the ground and excited states of the bosonic Halperin-$(2,2,1)$ state, and in the excitations, allow for at most one CF to be in the second Lambda, and for such states, the wave function obtained by dividing the corresponding LLL-projected fermionic ground and excited states of Halperin-$(3,3,2)$ by a Jastrow factor remains well-defined.

 For the wave function in Eq.~\eqref{eq: CF_GS_WF}, quantities of interest, such as the structure factor $S_{L}$ and the pair-correlation function $g(r)$, can be computed by carrying out multi-dimensional integrals, which we evaluate using the Metropolis Monte Carlo method~\cite{Binder10}.
 For reference, to evaluate $S_{L}$ for the Jain wave functions, for the largest systems we accessed ($N{\sim}50$), we run 30 Monte Carlo chains, where in each chain we do $10^{7}$ Monte Carlo iterations.
+The largest systems considered here should provide a good representative of the thermodynamic limit since the Laughlin and Jain states of our interest have small correlation lengths of the order of a few magnetic lengths~\cite{Balram15b, Balram17, Fulsebakke23}, while the largest systems we consider are much larger, a few tens of magnetic lengths, compared to these correlation lengths.

 Before the advent of the CF theory, Halperin generalized the Laughlin state~\cite{Laughlin81} to propose a class of trial wave functions that can incorporate the spin degrees of freedom.
 These are referred to as the Halperin-$(m,m,n)$ states~\cite{Halperin83}, where $m,~n$ are non-negative integers, and their wave function is given as